 Seasonal activities in Bastrop State Park

 Grab your mountain bike and head off on a 12-mile jaunt along this road.
 Park Road 1C puts the “hill” in “hill country.”
-Visitors navigate through both developed and recovering areas of Bastrop State Park.
+Visitors navigate through both developed and recovering areas of Bastrop State Park on this road that connects to Buescher State Park.
 If you go in the winter, there might even be a light dusting of snow on the ground, making the ride even more scenic.
-Deer and other wildlife are usually around as well.
+Keep a look out for deer and other wildlife as you bike through this section of the park.

+Geocaching is a fun adventure that everyone can participate in, old and young.
 Treasure hunting is not particularly fun in the summer as kids quickly complain about the heat.
 But the spring and fall is a different story.
 You are not hunting for doubloons, but for small items in boxes.
-Use your GPS-enabled device to locate them.
+Use your GPS-enabled device to locate the cache here at Bastrop State Park.
 Then, replace the geocache swag that you take out, sign the logbook, replace the container, and move on to the next site.